Re-Opening the Doors for Worship at Willow Glen UMC

 We encourage you to take advantage of this option!

 - Entrance to the sanctuary will be through the front doors on Newport Avenue only.
 Your arrival will be marked on our attendance record.

 - It is required that any person over the age of 2 must wear a face mask.
 Face masks must cover nose and mouth, be on upon entry, and remain on for the entirety of your time on campus.
 We ask that you bring your own mask, but masks will be provided at the entrance as needed.

 - Hand sanitizer will be available.
 We ask that each person uses it upon arrival, and it will be available for use at any time during the service.

 - Seating will be limited to allow for physical distancing.
 Members of the same household may be seated together but please distance yourself from other households.
 The complete list of safety protocols are below.
 We ask parents to ensure that children stay with their households.

 - In order to maintain a safe and healthy environment, additional cleaning and disinfecting of surfaces and the sanctuary space will be completed each week.
 Frequently touched surfaces will be disinfected occasionally throughout the morning.
 Hand sanitizing stations will be available.

-- Restrooms will be available in Kohlstedt Hall, and will be sanitized before and after each service.
+- Restrooms are available downstairs below the narthex and also in Kohlstedt Hall, and will be sanitized before and after each service.
 Each restroom has been modified to be usable by one person only at a time to ensure physical distancing.
 Please wait in the breezeway until the restroom is unoccupied.

 - We will have music during the service.
 Masks must be worn when singing.